webpack-contrib/postcss-loader/README.md

 };
 ```

-Or you can use ready-made plugin [postcss-add-dependencies](https://www.npmjs.com/package/postcss-add-dependencies).
+> 💡 You can use ready-made plugin [postcss-add-dependencies](https://www.npmjs.com/package/postcss-add-dependencies) to simplify this process.

-2. Pass `loaderContext` in plugin.
+2. Pass `loaderContext` in plugin (for advanced setups).

 **webpack.config.js**